 Challenge Cup Final Replay – 19th May 1982 – Hull FC 18 Widnes 9 – Elland Road

-Infamously so, a victory at Wembley eluded Hull FC for so many years, but that took nothing away the eighty minutes of rugby league heaven that adorned the Elland Road turf on the night of the 19th May 1982.
+Infamously so, a victory at Wembley eluded Hull FC for so many years, but that took nothing away from the eighty minutes of rugby league heaven that adorned the Elland Road turf on the night of the 19th May 1982.

 There was a feeling that the Challenge Cup owed Hull FC.
-The club last won the trophy in Halifax’s Thrum Hall in 1914 and they had lost the previous five finals they had participated in – three of them at Wembley.
+The club last won the trophy at Halifax’s Thrum Hall in 1914 and they had lost the previous five finals they had participated in – three of them at Wembley.